Florin Florea··9 min read

 A cost estimate API takes structured inputs (project type, platform, feature list, region, quality tier) and returns a cost range plus a breakdown.
 Ours returns JSON like: project type "ecommerce", platform "shopify", 40-80 hours of adjustments, and a $6,400-$14,200 range with per-feature line items.

 1. Agencies and freelancers (most common).
 A "get an instant estimate" widget on a services site.
 Visitors self-qualify before the sales call.
-One agency running our estimates on their contact page told me their discovery calls dropped from 40% tire-kickers to under 15%, because the $12,000-$28,000 range on screen filtered out the $500 budgets before anyone booked a call.
+One agency running our estimates on their contact page told us their discovery calls dropped from 40% tire-kickers to under 15%, because the $12,000-$28,000 range on screen filtered out the $500 budgets before anyone booked a call.

 2. SaaS onboarding flows.
 Website builders and hosting resellers show "what would this cost with an agency?" next to their own price.
 A $29/month plan looks different next to a $9,500 agency quote.